All you need to know about Group E contenders Spain, Sweden, Poland and Slovakia.

 Coach: Luis Enrique

-Stepped down in June for personal reasons but returned to his post in November after qualifying had come to an end.
-Previously guided Barcelona to UEFA Champions League glory in 2015.
+Luis Enrique stepped down in June 2019 for personal reasons but returned to his post five months later after qualifying had concluded.
+He previously guided Barcelona to UEFA Champions League glory in 2015.

-Draw reaction: “[Poland] came through first in their qualifying group and we all know about [Robert] Lewandowski and the performances they can give.
-I think we’re among the group of eight to ten favourites to win it but, unfortunately, in the last couple of tournaments – the [FIFA] World Cup and the [UEFA] EURO – we have fallen far short of being able to win the title.
-But we’re going to try to change all that and try to get back to that level.”
+Draw reaction: "[Poland] came first in their qualifying group and we all know about [Robert] Lewandowski and the performances they can give.
+I think we’re among a group of eight to ten favourites to win it but, unfortunately, in the last couple of tournaments – the [FIFA] World Cup and [UEFA] EURO – we have fallen far short of being able to win the title.
+We’re going to try to change that and try to get back to that level."

 Key player: Sergio Ramos

-The glue that holds the defence together, Ramos also jointly tops the Spain scoring charts after pulling rank on penalty duty.
+The glue that holds the defence together, Spain's most-capped player also features among their top ten goalscorers, partly after pulling rank on penalty duty.

 Did you know?